 Building imaginary walls with firewalld.
 Editing and defining zones to manage risk expectations.

-Concurrency, threading, logging and other considerations for a good application server configuration. systemd configuration.
+Concurrency, threading, logging, and other considerations for a good application server configuration.
+Notes on Puma and Gunicorn configuration.

 Running PostgreSQL and Redis in production.
 Installation, configuration, client configuration.
 Backups and restores.

 A closer look at often overlooked Security-Enhanced Linux.
 Understanding the targeted policy and contexts.
 Fixing SELinux violations.

 Discussing local, block, and object storage.
 Implementing network filesystems with NFS.

 Data collection, compression, and encryption for frictionless data backups and restores.